ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 ## Monitoring

-In the dashDB local web console you can find under Monitor->Workloads a tab for Spark.
-From there you can launch the Apache Spark monitoring web UI.
-The Toree Spark kernel used by the Notebook can be accessed there to be monitored with the application name "IBM Spark Kernel".
+In the dashDB local web console you can find a tab for Spark under Monitor->Workloads.
+From there, you can launch the Apache Spark monitoring web UI.
+The Toree Spark kernel used by the Notebook can be monitored with the application name "IBM Spark Kernel".

 # Using Spark in notebooks